ubacourage/CodeAlpha_Network_Intrusion_Detection_System/README.md

 ```

 Key configuration changes made:
-- Set `HOME_NET` to the local machine's IP address (the monitored host),
+- Set HOME_NET to the IP address (or subnet) of the monitored network
-  and left `EXTERNAL_NET` as `any` to detect traffic from any external source
+  and left EXTERNAL_NET as any so Suricata could identify traffic originating
+  outside the monitored environment.
 - Set `default-rule-path` and confirmed `rule-files: - "*.rules"` so
   Suricata loads all rule files from that path
-- Confirmed the network interface to monitor was set to `eth0` (default
+- Confirmed the correct network interface for the Kali VM (eth0 in this lab environment)
-  interface on the VM)
+  was configured for packet inspection.

 - During configuration, also corrected a `default-rule-path` misconfiguration that
   initially pointed to the raw rules directory instead of the merged ruleset